alcesleo/ArgooForum/README.md

 ## General

 This is a basic forum application written for an assignment, with a quite stressful timeframe.
-Hence, there is some 'quick-fixes' in here that I really would like to see done in another way, but I just had to get them working to meet the requirements of the assignment before it was due.
+Hence, there are some 'quick-fixes' in here that I really would like to see done in another way, but I just had to get them working to meet the requirements of the assignment before it was due.